Sauli Niinistö

 A lawyer by education, Niinistö was Chairman of the National Coalition Party (NCP) from 1994 to 2001, Minister of Justice from 1995 to 1996, Minister of Finance from 1996 to 2003, Deputy Prime Minister from 1995 to 2001 and the NCP candidate in the 2006 presidential election.
 He served as the Speaker of the Parliament of Finland from 2007 to 2011 and has been the honorary president of the European People's Party (EPP) since 2002.

 Niinistö was the NCP candidate in the 2012 presidential election, defeating Pekka Haavisto of the Green League (VIHR) with 62.6% of the vote in the decisive second round.
 Niinistö assumed office on 1 March 2012; he is the first NCP president since Juho Kusti Paasikivi, who left office in 1956.
 In May 2017, Niinistö announced that he would seek reelection in the 2018 presidential election, running as an Independent candidate.
 The NCP and Christian Democrats (KD) supported his candidacy.
 He won reelection in the first round on 28 January 2018 with 62.7% of the vote and his second term began on 1 February 2018.

+In a 2023 poll conducted by MTV Uutiset, Niinistö was ranked as Finland's greatest president of all time.

 Early life and education

 Niinistö was born in Salo in 1948.
 His parents were the circulation manager of Salon Seudun Sanomat Väinö Niinistö (1911–1991) and nurse Hilkka Niinistö, née Heimo (1916–2014).
 Niinistö's godfather was Fjalar Nordell, founder of Salora.

 Niinistö graduated from the Salon normaalilyseo high school in 1967, after which he went to study at the University of Turku.
-From there he graduated with a Bachelor of Laws degree in 1974.
+From there he graduated with a Master of Laws degree in 1974.
+He completed court training in 1977.